A good dispensary should be a welcoming place for everyone. Here are some things to keep in mind before you patronize one.

-One of the best aspects about the growing business of marijuana is its dispensaries, which can inform newcomers and seasoned consumers on the types of cannabis that exist and the products that better suit their needs.
+One of the best aspects about legal marijuana is its dispensaries, which can inform newcomers and seasoned consumers on the types of cannabis that exist and the products that best suit their needs.

-People who work in these establishments (aka budtenders) tend to vary greatly upon location.
-You may need to visit several spots in order to find one you click with.
-No matter their level of expertise or way of communicating with costumers, it helps significantly if you know a few basics.
-Here are five questions you should ask yourself before making your first visit to a marijuana dispensary.
+But no matter a budtender’s level of expertise or way of communicating with costumers, it helps significantly if you know a few basics.
+Here are five questions you should ask yourself before making your first visit to a marijuana dispensary:

 Do you live in a legal state?

 Basic stuff, sure, but the more states legalize marijuana the easier it is to lose track of them.
-As of June 2019, only nine states allow for anyone over the age of 21 to enter marijuana dispensaries, with the rest of the legal states requiring a medical card.
-Here’s a handy list to keep with you.
+As of this writing, recreational marijuana is legal in 11 states and D.C., allowing adults over 21 to enter their marijuana dispensaries and purchase products.
+Here’s a handy list that’s updated regularly to keep you in the loop on our nation’s state-by-state marijuana laws.

 What kind of cannabis do you want to consume?